-Goldsmiths in medieval Europe were one of the most important and widely-employed artisans.
+Goldsmiths in medieval Europe was one of the most important and widely-employed artisans.
 They were typically employed to work on pieces of art commissioned by the rich nobility.
 In doing so, goldsmiths frequently worked on a wide range of mediums with their gold expertise.

 These particularly included the illustrated manuscripts, a huge number of which were produced in Europe during the medieval period.
-Goldsmiths were the ones who used their skill to adorn the covers, bindings and internal pages of such manuscripts with different kinds of fine and intricate gold work.
+Goldsmiths were the ones who used their skill to adorn the covers, bindings, and internal pages of such manuscripts with different kinds of fine and intricate gold work.

 Illuminated manuscripts were one of the most prominent genres of art during the medieval period, especially during the early medieval period.
-Given the expansion of Christianity’s influence across Europe during this period, a number of nobles, monarchs, monasteries and clergymen commissioned illuminated manuscripts to be made.
+Given the expansion of Christianity’s influence across Europe during this period, a number of nobles, monarchs, monasteries, and clergymen commissioned illuminated manuscripts to be made.

-Goldsmiths also played a limited role in the creation of numerous mosaic artworks, especially in the Byzantine Empire where mosaic was one of the key genres of art during the medieval period.
+Goldsmiths also played a limited role in the creation of numerous mosaic artworks, especially in the Byzantine Empire where the mosaic was one of the key genres of art during the medieval period.
 Goldsmiths were hired for mosaics only when a mosaic involved the use of gold or another precious metal, which was not often and usually only in cases where the mosaics were commissioned by the Emperor.

 Given their extensive expertise in engraving and embossing, the goldsmiths in medieval Europe also played an important role in transporting these techniques to print where they eventually developed independently of the use of gold.

 As artisans, goldsmiths enjoyed very significant prestige in medieval Europe.
 They typically worked not just on gold but also on silver and occasionally used gems in their works.
-In most major medieval European cities, goldsmiths organised as guilds who held significant sway and political power.
+In most major medieval European cities, goldsmiths organised as guilds that held significant sway and political power.